ghewgill/neon-lang/reference.md

 ### `TRY`

 The `TRY` statement introduces a block that handles exceptions.
-After entering a `TRY` block, any exception that happens within the block is checked against the `EXCEPTION` clauses.
+After entering a `TRY` block, any exception that happens within the block is checked against the `TRAP` clauses.
 If an exception matching a clause is raised, the corresponding exception handler starts running.

 Example:

-    DECLARE EXCEPTION InvalidWidgetSizeException
+    EXCEPTION InvalidWidgetSizeException

     VAR size: Number := 5
     TRY
         IF size > 4 THEN
             RAISE InvalidWidgetSizeException(info WITH size.toString())
         END IF
-    EXCEPTION InvalidWidgetSizeException DO
+    TRAP InvalidWidgetSizeException AS x DO
-        print("Invalid size \(CURRENT_EXCEPTION.info)")
+        print("Invalid size \(x.info)")
     END TRY

 <a name="statements-while"></a>